ucfopen/UDOIT/INSTALL_CANVAS.md

     * This key will be encrypted and stored as encrypted on the first use of the key.

 ---
-## .ENV Setup
-For cloud-hosted canvas instances the default value for the `JWK_BASE_URL` environmental variable will work out of the box.
-If you are not cloud-hosted, you may need to change the value of this variable in `.env.local` to match your canvas instance.

----
 ## Install the App
 UDOIT now needs to be added to an account in Canvas.
 Follow these steps to add the LTI tool to an account:
 * Copy the `Client ID` from the developer LTI key created earlier.